-The Business Assistance Specialist position within the Office of the Governor (OOG), Economic Development and Tourism (EDT) serves to assist Texas companies and entrepreneurs as they seek to start, grow and sustain their businesses in Texas.
-Performs complex consultative services and technical assistance activities related to business assistance operations.
-Works under general supervision with moderate latitude for the use of initiative and independent judgment.
-This position performs tasks based on the Texas Workforce Commission/Office of the Governor agreement.
+The Business Assistance Specialist works in the Office of Economic Development and Tourism (EDT) – Small Business Assistance, within the Office of the Governor (OOG), and reports to the Director for Business and Community Development.
+Performs complex (journey-level) consultative services and technical assistance work to assist Texas companies and entrepreneurs as they seek to start, grow and sustain their businesses in Texas.
+Work involves planning, developing, and implementing EDT Business Assistance programs and providing consultative services and technical assistance to program staff, governmental agencies, community organizations, or the general public.
+Works under general supervision, with moderate latitude for the use of initiative and independent judgment.

-- Provides information, assistance, and identifies opportunities available to Texas’ entrepreneurs, businesses and communities as needed through written, electronic and telephone inquiries.
+- Provides assistance and identifies opportunities available to Texas’ entrepreneurs, businesses and communities.

 - Collaborates in the development and implementation of EDT events and initiatives from initial concept through post-event evaluation, as assigned.

-- Assists in the development of Business Assistance guidelines, procedures, rules, and regulations; and monitors compliance with policies and procedures; identifies needed areas of change and makes recommendations for improvement.
+- Provides input on developing Business Assistance guidelines, procedures, rules, and regulations; and monitors compliance with policies and procedures; identifies needed areas of change and makes recommendations for improvement.

-- Recommends, plans, and implements the event outreach and engagement activities, including local media outlets, social media engagement, mail and email campaigns, etc., in a way that is consistent with OOG-EDT guidelines and procedures and management directives.
+- Recommends, plans, and implements event outreach and engagement activities, including local media outlets, social media engagement, mail and email campaigns, etc., in a way that is consistent with OOG-EDT guidelines, procedures and management directives.

 - Manages grant and procurement contracts associated with EDT initiatives.